BreuerLab/active-turbulence-grid/README.md

 # Active Turbulence Grid (ATG) Control Software

-This repository contains the software used to control the **Active Turbulence Grid (ATG)** developed in the [**Breuer Lab**](https://sites.brown.edu/breuerlab/) at Brown University**.
+This repository contains the software used to control the **Active Turbulence Grid (ATG)** developed in the [**Breuer Lab**](https://sites.brown.edu/breuerlab/) at Brown University.
 The software interfaces C++ motor control libraries with MATLAB using the MEX framework, allowing precise and programmable control of the ATG through MATLAB commands.

 ---